 We find that enrollment status, once it becomes available, is indeed highly predictive of treatment effects.
 Indeed, if we calculate average treatment effects across enrollment status, we find that it partitions treatment effects just as well as if we had formed two groups of students based on our treatment-effect estimates (\autoref{fig:enrolled_vs_hte}), holding the size of the two groups fixed.
-However, there seems to be additional heterogeneity in treatment effects even among those that are enrolled.
+However, there seems to be additional heterogeneity in treatment effects even among those enrolled.
 Comparing effects across the top three quartiles on the right side of \autoref{fig:quartiles} to the average effect of enrolled students in \autoref{fig:enrolled_vs_hte} suggests that the highest quartile of estimated effects has a higher treatment effect than enrolled students overall, although the difference is noisy.

-We note that the results on enrollment as an important treatment-effect moderator are intuitive, but not mechanical.
+We note that the results on enrollment as an important treatment-effect moderator are intuitive but not mechanical.
 Indeed, reminders affect the filing of both students who are enrolled and who are not enrolled at the time enrollment is measured for the spring semester.
-Since students may drop out and re-enroll, it remains effective to provide reminders for unenrolled students.
-Rather, we consider it an interesting finding that there seems to be only small additional heterogeneity, making enrollment a powerful proxy for the effectiveness of reminders already by itself.
+Since students may drop out and re-enroll, providing reminders for unenrolled students remains effective.
+Rather, we consider it interesting that there seems to be only minor additional heterogeneity, making enrollment a powerful proxy for the effectiveness of reminders already by itself.